MikeMyers59/MikeMyers59/Tables/DataIDs.md

-Constants and Variable Identification (DataIDs)
+# Constants and Variable Identification (DataIDs)

+These are conventional lead ins to constant and variable names that signify their usage and/or source.

 | Lead In | Type | Notes |
 | ---- | ---- | ---- |